History of Sri Lanka (1948–present): Tourism

+Emigration

-As a result of the Economic crisis the country has been experiencing a significant brain drain with over 300,000 people leaving Sri Lanka for foreign employment in 2024 alone.
+As a result of the economic crisis the country has been experiencing a significant brain drain with over 300,000 people leaving Sri Lanka for foreign employment in 2024 alone.

 Disasters

 In November 2024 Cyclone Fengal crossed Sri Lanka in depression stage, it caused significant damage.
 Nearly 480,000 people were displaced, 17 were killed and 20 were injured, with 103 homes destroyed and 2,635 others damaged.